Chemical Engineering (BS)

 5. A commitment to life-long learning and service within their chosen profession.

-Upon graduation, we expect our students to have:
+Upon graduation, we expect our students to achieve the following Student Outcomes:

 1. an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics